hsw28/data_analysis/hannah-in-use/README.txt

-gh_debuffer.m: imports an ARTE .eeg file kw.m: performs a Kruskal-Wallis test on two groups of data mua_rate.m: finds rate of MUA, outputs as number of spikes per time bin oat2pos.m: imports OATE position csv made from extract_pos_no_HD_Arte. uses the same x and y value for front and back LEDs psth.m: makes a psth graph of events around a trigger point specto.m: creates a spectograph from raw lfps
+gh_debuffer.m: imports an ARTE .eeg file kw.m: performs a Kruskal-Wallis test on two groups of data mua_rate.m: finds rate of MUA, outputs as number of spikes per time bin oat2pos.m: imports OATE position csv to binary. uses the same x and y value for front and back LEDs
+placeevent: if you have event times, this will match with place data to get place cells or whatever psth.m: makes a psth graph of events around a trigger point specto.m: creates a spectograph from raw lfps